-Many of the anecdotes are dated, he was perhaps something of a misogynistic playboy, and it's obvious that he was a pain in the ass to many people.
-Yet here is the most brilliant collection of anecdotes that show you the mind of an extraordinary man, unafraid of what people thought of him and utterly obsessed with scientific truth and curious to the end.
-Funny, irreverent, well-observed and honest.
+Very dated, clearly a misogynist and a huge pain in the ass... and yet a brilliant collection of anecdotes that show you the mind of an extraordinary man, unafraid of what people thought of him and utterly obsessed with scientific truth and curious to the end.

 There is virtue in taking time to think before acting.
 You don't always need to act, but to sit and think with a problem for a time before taking things forwards.
 'He fixes radios by thinking!'